piouson/kubernetes-bootcamp/README.md

 <div style="page-break-after: always;"></div>

-## 11. ConfigMaps and Secrets
+## 11. Varibales, ConfigMaps and Secrets

 ### Variables

-Variables can be specified via the command-line when creating a _naked_ Pod with `kubectl run mypod --image=nginx --env="MY_VARIABLE=myvalue"`.
+[Variables](https://kubernetes.io/docs/tasks/inject-data-application/define-environment-variable-container/) can be specified via the command-line when creating a _naked_ Pod with `kubectl run mypod --image=nginx --env="MY_VARIABLE=myvalue"`.
 However _naked_ Pods are not recommended in live environments, so our main focus is creating variables for deployments.

 The `kubectl create deploy` command does not currently support the `--env` option, thus the easiest way to add variables to a deployment is to use `kubectl set env deploy` command after the deployment is created.